-The Bank recognized right-of-use assets from the long-term leases of spaces for its main office and branches presented as part of Buildings above.
-(Note 20).
+The Bank recognized right-of-use assets from the long-term leases of spaces for its main office and branches presented as part of Buildings above (Note 20).

-Depreciation and amortization is included in Occupancy and equipment-related expenses in the statement of income (Note 16).
+Depreciation and amortization is included in Occupancy and equipment-related expenses in the statement of income (Note 15).

-Bank premises, furniture, fixtures and equipment are all considered non-current assets.
+Bank premises, furniture, fixtures and equipment are all non-current.